0xmakerr/gainstrade_alerts/README.md

 Basic description of the project:

-These python scripts helped me construct delta neutral funding trading strategies using the gains.trade decentralized trading platform.
+These python scripts helped me construct delta neutral funding trading strategies using the gains.trade decentralized trading platform, more info https://twitter.com/makertrade_/status/1658157451685023744

 funding.py - calculates the expected funding changes in a product, we input our desired collateral and leverage.
 In return we get how the funding rates will change in response to our trade.